carl1961/SMD-Reflow-Hot-Plate/README.md

 I had some silicone pad from a broken shirt press, I used it for heat insulation.
 ![image](https://github.com/carl1961/SMD-Reflow-Hot-Plate/assets/3056821/037704ff-5ddc-4159-b4ab-13e3e21f0099)

+when I had trouble with New JLC made board with the display, I though maybe the Chip was damaged.
+I removed with hot air gun and replaced. it was soon that I tryed changing the Hz fron 20 to 16 that fixed the problem!
+I remeber John Bradnam saying that in his build instrutions.
+I used the chip as first test with hot plate, using 183 C solder paste, put the chip on this developing board and ran the led blink test on all 10 pins, chip was fine.

 ![image](https://github.com/carl1961/SMD-Reflow-Hot-Plate/assets/3056821/6ad4e435-66de-4e02-8334-8e5c7b658378)

 I used Silicone Thermal Heatsink Plaster to hold thermocouple to middle bottom of heat plate.